yansong1020/risk-modeling-complex-systems/case-study-space-radiation/leo.md

 The results show that SEP events are not dominant under nominal conditions but can **significantly increase cumulative exposure over short durations**.

-👉 A single strong SEP event can increase total mission dose by ~24%.
+A single strong SEP event can increase total mission dose by ~24%.

 More severe events would result in substantially higher short-term exposure.

-👉 This establishes SEP as a **time-critical hazard**, rather than a background risk.
+his establishes SEP as a **time-critical hazard**, rather than a background risk.

 ---